midas-network/SMHvalidation/README.md

 As a warning:

--   The vast majority of submissions done in 2021 will returns an error on the model_projection_date column as the rules and tests on this column have been made and put in place only since 2022 (COVID-19 - round 12).
+-   The vast majority of submissions done in 2021 will return an error on the model_projection_date column as the rules and tests on this column have been made and put in place only since 2022 (COVID-19 - round 12).

--   Also the cumulative observed data for the location 39 has been corrected after COVID-19 round 12 publication so all the submissions might have an error saying:\
+-   Also, the cumulative observed data for the location 39 has been corrected after COVID-19 round 12 publication so all the submissions might have an error saying:\
     `"Error: Some value(s) are inferior than the last observed cumulative death count.
 Please check location(s): 39 "`